ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 The app tar.gz file is an extension format and requires a Resilient platform configured with an integration server.

 ### App Host
-For a complete guide on how to configure App Host for Resilient and install apps, please reference the Resilient Apps [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ).
+For a complete guide on how to configure App Host and install apps in the Resilient platform, please reference the Resilient Apps topic in the Knowledge Center.
+[Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSBRUQ).

 All the components for running this integration in a container already exist when using the App Host app.